yvt/openspades/README.md

 * Encouraging words on the pause menu!
 (I swear it's not cheating)
 * More info in cg_stats (FPS and ping counter)
 * Allow spectators and dead people to use the flashlight
+* Change teams in Limbo menu by using the Q, W, and E keys

 ## How to build?
 [Just build like normal OpenSpades.](https://github.com/yvt/openspades/wiki/Building)